analuna01/fitnessTracker/README.md

 ## Installation

-To run this programm node must be installed in your terminal followed by npm init in order to install the application's dependencies, MongoDB is also required to store data.
+To run this program node must be installed in your terminal followed by npm init in order to install the application's dependencies, MongoDB is also required to store data.

 ## Usage

-It's very simplde to add and continue a workout from your dashboard.
+It's very simple to add and continue a workout from your main dashboard.
 If a user wants to add a new workout, simply click the "New Workout" button and complete a short description of the new workout being added.
 If the user wants to continue a workout that has not yet been marked as "Complete", simply click the "Continue Workout".
 Users can also view and track a complete dashboard of workouts they have completed through out the week.

 ## Demo Images